AnDiChallenge/andi_datasets/Readme.md

 # The Anomalous Diffusion (AnDi) Challenge datasets

-This repository contains the necessary functions to generate datasets of trajectories for the [**Anomalous Diffusion (AnDi) Challenge**](https://competitions.codalab.org/competitions/23601).
-The `andi-datasets` package allows to generate a dataset of trajectories generated according to various diffusion models, either in one, two or three dimensions.
-You can Install the package using:
+This repository contains the necessary functions to generate datasets of trajectories for the [**Anomalous Diffusion (AnDi) Challenge**](http://andi-challenge.org/).
+The `andi-datasets` Python package allows to generate a dataset of trajectories generated according to various diffusion models, either in one, two or three dimensions.
+You can install the package using:

 ```
 pip install andi-datasets
 ```

-You can then Import the package in a Python3 environment using:
+You can then import the package in a Python3 environment using:

 ```python
 import andi